NFL draft rankings: 2017's top players by position

 2017 NFL draft rankings: Defensive tackles

 If the best prospect in this year’s draft class somehow winds up not being Myles Garrett, look no further than the defensive tackle spot for option No. 2.
-Alabama’s Jonathan Allen paces this position group, which also includes another likely Round 1 guy (Malik McDowell), plus a deep roster of proven playmakers.
+Alabama’s Jonathan Allen paces this position group, which also includes a deep roster of proven playmakers.

 |Rank